-This cites the best quotes, stories and videos from Sunday-Thursday.
-With that in mind, this is supposed to be a short and breezy read, hitting on (what I consider) the highlights.
+As we'll done (and will continue to do) every Friday for the rest of the season, this links to the best quotes, stories and videos from Sunday through Thursday.
+It's obviously an abridged version of the immense number of items produced during the week, but this is supposed to be a short and breezy read, hitting on (what I consider) the highlights.

 BEST QUOTESDefensive end LaDarius Owens, on the importance of getting a win Saturday to end the team's 10-game SEC losing streak and begin this year 1-0 in league play: